michaelmurfy/Nice-Digital-Clock/README.md

 To view the device's IP address, press the boot button on the rear.

 ## Hacking
-This device openly exposes both a TTL UART and JTAG port on the rear of te board, near the ESP Module.
+This device openly exposes both a TTL UART and JTAG port on the rear of the board, near the ESP Module.
 You can also use the USB Port to program and upload code.
 While holding the boot button, then press reset.
 This enters the ESP32 into bootloader mode, and allows you to reflash new firmware or filesystem to the device.